 President Obama extended unemployment benefits for those who lost their jobs.
 Unemployment isn't much, but sometimes it makes the difference between food and no food.
 Unemployment normally expires in 20 weeks, but my benefits continued months after this deadline, because Obama cares about working class people.

 Along with the broken leg, my wife, son, and daughter have had other medical issues, some requiring hospitalization.
-Together these represent another $12,000, and none of this would be covered if it wasn't for the Affordable Care Act.
+Together these represent another $17,000, and none of this would be covered if it wasn't for the Affordable Care Act.
+One of these procedures was a cataract operation, so put another way, my wife would be blind and in a wheelchair if not for Obama.
+Honestly, what more do you want?

 In 2016 my Mom died, and I could no longer live rent-free in her basement.
 I had to scramble for housing for my entire family, six people and a dog.
 I live on disability; it's not much.
 A house that would hold all of us, plus utilities, would surely cost $1,400 or more per month, right?
 No, because of an FHA loan that my realtor arranged.
 Once again the government helps us in ways that companies can't, or won't.
 Of course FHA loans predated Obama, but he made them more accessible to more people.
 Beyond this, I could not have obtained this loan if I had a foreclosure on my record.
 Perhaps with a little luck I might have obtained a mortgage from a private bank, but it would probably be 7 or 8 percent variable, instead of 4.25% fixed.
 That is unaffordable on my limited income, and I would probably default on the home within a year.
 It's hard to place a dollar value on having a home for my entire family, versus being homeless on the street.
 Thank you, President Obama.

 My daughter is about to graduate with quite a bit of student loan debt.
-Obama passed a law saying student loan payments should not exceed 10% of income.
-Like many others, my daughter is not likely to garner a high salary right off the bat.
-This guideline could spell the difference between solvency and insolvency.
+Like many others, she is not likely to garner a high salary right off the bat.
+Obama implemented several student loan modification programs to help these people.
+This could spell the difference between solvency and insolvency for my daughter.

 My son, and the parents of my granddaughter, are openly gay.
 Instead of fearing for their safety, they are now accepted by most of the public, and they can even participate in same-sex marriage, thanks in large part to Obama.
 He promotes a message of tolerance, acceptance, and a celebration of our differences, which is America at its best.
 Contrast this with the irrational hate speech and fear mongering that constantly flows from Trump's mouth.
 That is America at its worst.
-Heed once again the words of George W. Bush, just 11 days after the 9/11 attack on the World Trade Center.
+Heed once again the words of George W. Bush, just 9 days after the 9/11 attack on the World Trade Center, when we were in a panic and looking for revenge.
 In this regard, Bush and Obama are very much alike, speaking with one voice - while Trump is from some other planet.

 “I ask you to uphold the values of America and remember why so many have come here.
 We're in a fight for our principles, and our first responsibility is to live by them.
 No one should be singled out for unfair treatment or unkind words because of their ethnic background or religious faith.”